sammcj/mcp-package-version/README.md

    - Use `npm run watch` for development to automatically rebuild on changes
    - Use `npm run build` for production builds

-No environment variables are required as this server uses public npm and PyPI registries.
+No environment variables are required as this server uses public registries:

+- npm registry (registry.npmjs.org)
+- PyPI (pypi.org)
+- Go Proxy (proxy.golang.org)
+- Maven Central (search.maven.org)

 ## License